giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/views-on-offers.md

 # Views on offers

-Mangrove provides a number of getter functions providing views on offers and %%offer lists|offer-list%%.
+Mangrove provides a number of getter functions providing views on offers and [offer lists](/docs/developers/terms/offer-list.md).

 ## Public getters